sagemathinc/cocalc/src/k8s/README.md

 ## Creating a k8s cluster

-To get started, go the `cluster` subdirectory and type
+To get started, go the `cluster` subdirectory and read the README.md there.

-    ./control.py create mycluster

-This takes about 5 minutes.

-When you're done with a cluster and want it completely gone, do

-    ./control.py delete-cluster mycluster  # deletes everything (about 5 min)

-For more information, read `cluster/README.md` and see `./control.py -h`.

-## Running SMC on the k8s cluster

-Create (if necessary) all Docker images, upload them to the private repo, and start everything running:

-    ./control.py run-deployments

-This takes about 10 minutes.